 Dr. James Morton was born and raised in Athens, Texas.
 After graduating from Athens High School in 1999, he attended Texas A&M University.
 He received his bachelors degree in 2003 and graduated with his Doctor of Veterinary Medicine degree from Texas A&M University College of Veterinary Medicine in 2008.

 After graduation, Dr. Morton practiced for 3 years at Wharton Veterinary Clinic, a mixed animal practice in Wharton, TX.
 In 2011, he returned to Athens to practice with his father, Dr. John Morton, at Morton Small Animal Clinic.

 In 2014, he purchased Brookhollow Veterinary Clinic and began practicing in Palestine and Athens, at both clinic locations.
 Today, Dr. Morton continues to care for patients at Brookhollow on a part-time basis, while leading the practice at Morton Small Animal Clinic in Athens.
 His greatest reward is having the opportunity to practice veterinary medicine with his father, Dr. John Morton.

 Currently, Dr. Morton is president of the East Texas Veterinary Medical Association, serves on the Board of Directors for the Texas Veterinary Medical Association, and volunteers his time providing care at StrayDog, a local animal shelter.

-When he's providing care for his patients, Dr. Morton enjoys spending time with his wife, Kayla, and watching sports.
+When he's not providing care for his patients, Dr. Morton enjoys spending time with his wife and daughter, and watching sports.